 Next, check whether your specific appliance or appliances will be covered.
 Some policies will only cover items up to a certain age, and different policies will have different limits for the value of a single item — so it's worth checking this if you have high-end appliances.

 You should also check if there's a limit on how much you can claim.
-More comprehensive cover will offer unlimited claims values, while some of the cheaper polices might limit the amount you can claim.
+More comprehensive cover will offer unlimited claims values, while some of the cheaper policies might limit the amount you can claim.

 Finally, check that your appliance insurance policy offers all the cover you need, which might include mechanical breakdown, accidental damage, and parts, labour and call out charges depending on your needs and how comprehensive you wish the cover to be.
+If your washing machine breaks down, you don't want to be stuck on the fine print of your insurance policy while your dirty washing piles up.